microsoft/pxt-adafruit/docs/reference/radio/on-data-received.md

 ### Example

-This program keeps sending numbers that says how fast the micro:bit is slowing down or speeding up.
-It also receives numbers for the same thing from nearby micro:bits.
+This program keeps sending numbers that says how fast the @boardname@ is slowing down or speeding up.
+It also receives numbers for the same thing from nearby @boardname@s.
 It shows these numbers as a [bar graph](/reference/led/plot-bar-graph).

 ```blocks